hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 ### David Tong

 David Tong's renowned *Lectures on Theoretical Physics* have been available online at his website for years.
-Cambridge University Press is issuing the first four volumes in paperback in 2025.
+Cambridge University Press has issued the first four volumes in paperback in 2025.
 Volume 4 is on *Fluid Mechanics*.
+Some readers might also benefit from reading Chapter 3 on dimensional analysis in Vol. 1 (*Classical Mechanics*), in which he reviews G. I. Taylor's analysis of photographs of the Trinity atomic bomb test; and the appendices of Vol. 2 (*Electromagnetism*), which is a mini-course on vector calculus.
+My initial impression is that these books are more accessible than Landau's, and warmly convey (often with irreverance) the joy of studying physics.

 ### What about the Berkeley Physics Course?